CLass of 2022

 Jessica has over 15 years of experience working on political campaigns, legislative advocacy, and external affairs in the public, private, and nonprofit sectors.
 Currently, Jessica is a Government Relations Manager at Southern California Edison (SCE) where she leads external affairs strategies in central and northern Orange County.
 Prior to joining SCE, Jessica served as Senior Director of Communications and External Affairs at a children’s health policy organization.
 Jessica also spent over 7 years in Washington, D.C. where she led federal advocacy efforts for a public affairs firm after serving as Senior Legislative Advisor to former U.S. Congresswoman Loretta Sanchez.
 Jessica is a strong supporter of health equity and proudly serves on the board of directors for Coalition of Orange County Community Health Centers (the Coalition) and Orange County Asian and Pacific Islander Community Alliance (OCAPICA).
 She also serves on the executive board of the North Orange County Chamber and is a member of the Santa Ana Chamber board of directors.
 Jessica is a graduate of Coro’s Women in Leadership (WIL) program and Equality California (EQCA)’s Institute Leadership Academy.
 Jessica holds a Bachelor’s degree in Political Science from Chapman University and a Master's degree in Public Policy from the University of California, Riverside.

-Natalie Gonzalez supports the Public Policy and Civic Engagement team through strategic partnerships, advocacy, local, and state initiatives, specifically the COVID-19 Community Health Project at California Community Foundation (CCF).
-Prior to CCF, Gonzalez served as Director of Engagement at Boys & Girls Clubs of Greater Conejo Valley (BGCGCV), providing support to youth development programs and services throughout Los Angeles and Ventura counties.
+Natalie Gonzalez is the Deputy Director of the Digital Equity Initiative.
+The Digital Equity Initiative is a multi-year project of the California Community Foundation (CCF) that will seed a digital equity movement in Los Angeles County with the power and capacity to successfully advocate for fast, reliable, and affordable broadband for all Angelenos.
+Prior to working in the digital equity space, Gonzalez worked within the Public Policy and Civic Engagement department at CCF, supporting strategic partnerships, advocacy, local, and state initiatives, specifically the COVID-19 Community Health Project.
+With over eight years in the nonprofit sector, Gonzalez has served as Director of Engagement at Boys & Girls Clubs of Greater Conejo Valley (BGCGCV), providing support to youth development programs and services throughout Los Angeles and Ventura counties.
 She has helped establish nationally recognized programs that promote youth empowerment, civic engagement, and leadership among under-resourced communities.
 Recently, Gonzalez supported a county-wide initiative to mobilize young voters and increase voter turnout through grassroots organizing and social media activations.
 Gonzalez received her B.A. in Sociology from the University of California, Merced.

 CEO & Attorney | The Grande Law Firm | Greater Los Angeles